MisaelMvM/mtx_web_scraping_challenge/README.md

 ### Getting Started

+> - Open a Shell/Terminal/Comand-Line.
+> - Clone this repository to your machine.
-> - Using the terminal command line navigate into the repository folder
+> - Using the terminal command line navigate into the cloned folder
 > - Run **python amazon.py [**keywords**]**